-Korean-flagged SBT vessels have recorded all sources of mortality on their logbooks (e.g. retained catches, releases, discards, etc), which are then submitted to the NIFS (National Institute of Fisheries Science).
-The NIFS analyzes these data, focusing on the discards/releases.
-According to NIFS's analysis, on average for 2014-2015, the discard and release rate of SBT is estimated to be around 2%, and 1% respectively.
+Korean-flagged SBT vessels have recorded all sources of mortality on their logbooks (e.g. retained catches, releases/discards (alive or dead), etc), which are then submitted to the NIFS (National Institute of Fisheries Science).
+The NIFS collects and analyzes these data, focusing on the discards/releases (alive or dead).
+According to NIFS's analysis, on average for 2015-2016, the discard and release rate of SBT is estimated to be around 2.2%, and 0.9% respectively.
+Since 2015 Korea has encouraged fishermen to retained SBT on-board without discarding/releasing.